Wednesday

 Wednesday is the day of the week between Tuesday and Thursday.
 According to international standard ISO 8601, it is the third day of the week.
-In countries which have Friday as their holiday, Wednesday is the fifth day of the week.
-In countries which use the Sunday-first convention, and in both the Islamic and Jewish calendars, Wednesday is the fourth day of the week.
+In countries that adopt the traditional "Sunday first" convention, it is the fourth day of the week.

-In English, the name is derived from Old English Wōdnesdæg and Middle English Wednesdei, 'day of Woden', reflecting the religion practiced by the Anglo-Saxons, the English equivalent to the Norse god Odin.
+In English, the name is derived from Old English Wōdnesdæg and Middle English Wednesdei, 'day of Woden', reflecting the religion practised by the Anglo-Saxons, the English equivalent to the Norse god Odin.
 In many Romance languages, such as the French mercredi, Spanish miércoles or Italian mercoledì, the day's name is a calque of Latin dies Mercurii 'day of Mercury'.

 Wednesday is in the middle of the common Western five-day workweek that starts on Monday and finishes on Friday.

 Etymology

-See Names of the days of the week for more on naming conventions.